• Skip to primary navigation

 • Combine cooked noodles and tuna in a mixing bowl.

-• Pour sauce over noodles and tuna, mix well.
+• Pour the sauce mixture over the noodles and tuna and stir.

 • Transfer to a buttered baking dish.